-Source: Table B16004, 2016 and 2019
+Source: Table C106001, 2019 and 2023

-An additional analysis shown in Table 7 above was completed comparing LEP population numbers from 2016 and 2019 within the On the Go service area.
+An additional analysis shown in Table 7 above was completed comparing LEP population numbers from 2019 and 2023 within the On the Go service area.
 This helped to understand the population trends.
-The analysis shows that Arabic and Russian/Polish/Slavic speakers population rose the most, but the population size is less than 1% of the population.
-The population of individuals that speak Chinese also grew and comprises more than 1% of the total population.
-Additionally, individuals that speak Vietnamize and Korean grew, but the population is less than 1% of the overall population.
+The analysis shows that French/Haitian/Cajun speakers population rose the most, but the population size is less than 1% of the population.
+The population of individuals that speak Russian/Polish/Slavic, Koren, Arabic, Tagalog and Other Languages also grew but each population is comprises less than 1% of the total population.

-The population of individuals that speak Spanish decreased by 2%, but the population is more than 5% of the total population.
+The population of individuals that speak Spanish decreased by 1.28%, but the population is more than 5% of the total population.
 Decreasing populations does not mean that translation services are not needed but does indicate that JFSSD should continue to track this change in population to see about other languages that may require further translation services in the future.